Protect Your Career with Medical Liability Insurance

 - Pediatricians are not sued as frequently as other specialists.
-Only 3.1% of pediatricians face a malpractice claim in a given year compared to 19.1% of neurosurgeons, the highest specialty.
+Only 3.1% of pediatricians face a malpractice claim in a given year compared to 19.1% of neurosurgeons, who experience the most claims.

-- The severity of pediatrics claims is high compared to other specialties.
-Even though neurosurgeons are several times more likely to be sued, their average malpractice payment is $344,000, compared to that for pediatricians, $521,000.
-Although payments in excess of $1 million are rare (less than 1% of all payments), the specialties most commonly accounting for those payments are obstetrics/gynecology, pathology, anesthesiology, and pediatrics.
+- The severity of indemnity payment for pediatrics claims is high compared to other specialties.
+Although neurosurgeons are several times more likely to be sued, their average malpractice indemnity payment is $344,000, compared to $521,000 for pediatricians.

-For these reasons having adequate and continuous medical liability insurance coverage is essential.
+That's why having adequate and continuous medical liability insurance coverage is essential.
 Even if employers pay for the medical liability insurance, pediatricians need to understand what is and isn’t covered and what happens after their employment ends (is tail insurance necessary and if so, who pays for it?).
 You could still be sued after you have left a place of employment and need to make sure you are covered.